omkar-shelke25/ckad-killercoda/Create-Run-Custom-Nginx-Container/finish.md

 - Run a container and expose it on a custom port
 - Use `curl` to verify web service output

-🔁 Want to practice more?
-Try modifying the HTML, using a different base image, or creating a multi-stage Dockerfile.

 Thanks for completing the mock exam — you're one step closer to certification! 🚀